jsdir/react-simple-forms/README.md

 #### onSubmit

-`onSubmit` is called with data before validation when the form is initially submitted.
+The `onSubmit` callback is called with data before validation when the form is initially submitted.

 #### onResult

-`onResult` is called with validation error messages and form data respectively.
+The `onResult` callback is called with validation error messages and form data respectively.

+#### showIndicators

+The `showIndicators` option determines if indicator icons should be shown on fields.